Don't go hunting in Arizona without first familiarizing yourself with Arizona hunting laws. This article will help you get started.

 Keep reading to learn about Arizona hunting laws including dates, which animals you’re allowed to hunt, which weapon you're allowed to use, how to get a hunting license, and much more.

-The State of Arizona provides more or less 10 big-game species and rich small-game selections, which includes waterfowl.
+The State of Arizona provides more or less 10 big-game species and rich small-game selections, which include waterfowl.
 The hunting opportunities are said to be the best, and most unique, in the nation.
-Let’s focus on the three most popular species: deer, ducks and black bears.
+Let’s focus on the three most popular species: deer, ducks, and black bears.